Non-improvability of sharp endpoint estimates: Results and proofs

 and for each $Y\in\C$ there is a constant $C_Y>0$ such that

 \end{definition}

-A natural example of a compatible triple which is simply approximable from above consists of a convolution operator $T$ with a nonnegative measurable kernel, a collection $\C$ of all quasi-Banach function spaces (in the sense of the definition from~\cite{NP:24}), and a quasi-Banach function space $X$.
-In particular, one can take the Riesz potential for the operator $T$.
+A natural example of a compatible triple which is simply approximable from above consists of a convolution operator $T$ on $\rn$ with a nonnegative measurable kernel, a collection $\C$ of all quasi-Banach function spaces (in the sense of the definition from~\cite{NP:24}), and a quasi-Banach function space $X$.
+To ensure that $T$ is well defined on $X$, the convolution kernel should satisfy certain conditions depending on $X$.
+Instead of diving into the inherent technicalities of the general situation, let us mention a concrete example relevant to our principal question regarding \eqref{E:riesz-on-l-1}.
+If $X=L^{1,q}(\rn)$, $q\in(0,1]$, then a reasonable requirement is that the kernel belongs to the weak space $L^{r,\infty}(\rn)$ for some $r\in(1, \infty)$.
+In particular, one can take the Riesz potential $I_\gamma$ for the operator $T$, in which case the kernel belongs to $L^{\frac{n}{n-\gamma},\infty}(\rn)$.

 For a function $f\in\M\RM$, we shall denote by $f_*$ its \emph{distribution function}, given by